 |Funding||Bundesländer (inkl. deren Stiftungen und Einrichtungen)|

-|Principle investigator for the project (Danube University Krems)||Univ.-Prof. Dr. Mathias Czaika|
+|Principle investigator for the project (University for Continuing Education Krems)||Univ.-Prof. Dr. Mathias Czaika|

 Measures for a more successful social integration of young Syrian refugees into host societies: A comparative study of the social integration and sense of belonging of Syrian refugee youth in Aus

 IMISCOE 2021, 27/09/2021